whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/Image Search.md

 ---

-## Image Search
+### Image Search

 ![](https://www.bing.com/sa/simg/facebook_sharing_5.png)

 [See it, search it](https://www.bing.com/visualsearch) - Search the web using an image instead of text.
 Reverse image search engine.
 Search by image: Take a picture or upload one to find similar images and products.
-Identify landmarks, animals, even cele...
+Identify landmarks, animals, even cele…

 2022-03-31T21:50:48.000Z